WHAT’S HAPPENING IN EAST PHILLIPS?

 WE NEED YOUR HELP.

-The public comment period has ended, but DON'T STOP NOW.
-Continue sending your comments to Council Members; email@example.com.
-The BIHZ Committee members will vote on this matter on 4/20, and the City Council as a whole will vote on 4/30.
+The public comment period has ended, but DON’T STOP NOW.
+Continue sending your comments to Council Members; firstname.lastname@example.org.
 The mayor also must sign off on this.
-So, don't forget to include him when you're sending comments: firstname.lastname@example.org.
+So, don’t forget to include him when you’re sending comments: email@example.com.
 Ask them why the City doesn’t follow State Clark/Berglin Environmental Justice law?
 Ask them why their project violates the 2040 plan, why it ignores Green Zone policy, why it ignores Health Disparities of HIA, and why it ignores Climate Crisis guidelines and Racial Crisis guidelines.

 WHAT ELSE CAN I DO?